"Minds are like parachutes. They only function when open."

 Founder & Editor: D. William Norris

 D. William Norris was born in England but studied in France where he met his wife Valerie.
 Although holding a German passport, she was born in the Ukraine.
 William graduated from Birmingham University, England with an M.A.
 He still speaks a little French but is fluent German apart from his native English.
-He is currently learning Russian to stave off complete madness.
 After spending some years working in Austria and Germany, he returned to the UK and became a college lecturer also translating German books until he retired.
 William and his wife have travelled widely in Poland and Ukraine and know eastern Europe well.
 Relaxation: gardening; classical music; learning languages; literature.

 “In some ways Authentic Comment was conceived in anger ― anger at the wrecking of my beloved country by those who have been at the helm over the past few decades, motivated it would seem by obsessive self-interest, possessed of a narcissistic arrogance they care nothing for our people; anger at those writers, commentators and journalists, who filled with self-loathing, have denigrated everything and anything of value; anger at those plunderers who have raped our country and stolen our wealth yet walked free; anger above all at myself for having done nothing while everything fell apart.
 It is never too late to do something and I was much encouraged by Edmund Burke’s words: ‘Nobody made a greater mistake than he who did nothing because he could only do a little.’
 This is my ‘little’.
 I am reminded, an angry man is almost always a most dangerous one.” ― DWN